 Japan is the primary target of President Nixon's measures to control imports.
 This year America's?

-Japan is the primary target of President Nixon's measures to control imports.
+Background: Japan is the primary target of President Nixon's measures to control imports.
 This year America's trade deficit with its leading trade partner was likely to be well in excess of GBP700 million.
 Yet in opposing Japan, America is fighting a monster of its own creation.

 Following Japan's defeat in the Second World War, America needed an economically strong Japan for strategic and political reasons.
 The problem is now that Japan has become too conspicuously successful.
 But Japan's enthusiasm is not confined merely to the American market.

 In Taiwan, 386 fully Japanese-owned businesses represent an investment of almost one hundred million dollars (US).
 There are also more than four hundred joint Japanese business ventures shared with Taiwanese investors.
 In the Philippines, Japan has already replaced the United States as number one trading partner.

 Japan's business expansion in Asia can be attributed to cheap labour.
 Workers in Japanese factories in Taiwan are paid an average of 45 dollars a month (22 sterling approx) -- much less than the average Japanese worker would receive for doing the same job.

 This film shows Japanese industry in both Taiwan and the Philippines and outlines the conditions and expansion rate of the Asian economic surge put forward by Japan.

 SYNOPSIS: In Taiwan there are 386 fully Japanese-owned businesses, representing an investment of almost a hundred million dollars The Japanese enterprises employ a total of 40,000 Taiwanese workers, and pay them an average monthly wage of about 45 dollars...far below what Japanese worker demand to do the same job.
 Electronic components make up a large part of the Japanese investments on the island... thousands of girls preform the delicate work as well as Japanese workers, and much cheaper.